aidken/python_type_checking/README.md

 I added more of type hints to helper functions that reduce() uses, but mypy raises errors anyway.

-So, here is my qusetion.
+So, here is my question.
 What is mypy for, if it does not understand code correctly.
 In what ways does it help users?

 When I define a class such as order, and I want its itemlines property to be a list of another class Itemline, I can write `List[Itemline]`, which is nice.
 When I do this, definition of `class Itemline` should be come before definition of `class Order`.
 This is understandable.